- TIES Overview

 The UCC Study Plan incorporates:

 Universities: The UCC program assists member universities in the provision of a concentration of study in ecotourism and sustainable tourism within a wide range of disciplines including architecture, business, environmental studies, geography, hospitality, law, public administration and recreation.
-Please contact: ucc[at]ecotourism.org to learn more about the application process and to set up meetings with UCC advisers.
+Please contact: firstname.lastname@example.org to learn more about the application process and to discuss the potential of your university becoming a UCC Member

 Download Student Brochure